dmannion1972/axis-websocket-metadata-python/README.md

 The getsesssionid.py you need to use to get your websocket session ID.
 That token will be used in the metadata.py.

+When you run the metadata.py it will ask for the following information.
+Enter your IP address, example 192.168.0.90
+Username for Axis product
+Enter password of Axis product

 You can view the output https://youtu.be/QCEpmpolRKk